abelcheung/scorerender/readme.txt

 * CHG: Update ZeroClipboard to 1.0.6 which contains some bug fixes.
 * BUG: Image fetched from Guido notation server will not look blurred now.
+* BUG: More precise resizing and zooming for ABC image, so image width is more in line with setting.

 = 0.3.3 =